Dance + Pole Artist / choreographer / movement director

 3 years later and 1242 shows under my belt, I diversified into both Dancer and House Troupe profiles, performing acrobatics, diving and harness work.

-The summer was filled with my first encounter with Cirque Du Soleil on 'Scalada Vision', which was an absolutely amazing gig and led me to create the short film 'CREEK' - a short with hand balancer Sascha Bachmann.
+And the the summer was filled with my first encounter with Cirque Du Soleil on 'Scalada Vision', which was an absolutely amazing gig and led me to create the short film 'CREEK' - a short with hand balancer Sascha Bachmann.

 Myself and long term friend Joshua Ecob also formed NGDance in April of 2016.
 We wanted to share the experiences we've has so far as professional dancers, and have since held 8 intensives, teaching over 70 young dancers.